katarzynaadamczyk/AoC/README.md

 I solved puzzles from all days from advent 2021.

 # 2022
-Puzzles I solved from year 2022.
+Puzzles I solved in AoC ad 2022.
+Solution idea explanation is in each code file.

+# 2023
+Puzzles I solved in AoC ad 2023.
 Solution idea explanation is in each code file.